Sansevieria samurai care is similar to other Sansevieria plants because this succulent perennial plant also belongs to the genus Dracaena.

-- Remove the plant from its pot or the ground, dust off the excess soil on the roots.
+- Remove the plant from its pot or the ground, and dust off the excess soil on the roots.

 - Easily separate your Sansevieria samurai into clumps, with each clump having its fan of leaves and set of roots.

-- The separated clumps can be planted individually or in pairs depending on your preference.
+- The separated clumps can be planted individually or in pairs, depending on your preference.

-- Occasionally the Sansevieria samurai form offsets which can easily be separated from the parent plant.
+- Occasionally, the Sansevieria samurai form offsets which can easily be separated from the parent plant.

 - You can replant the offset but allow it some time to grow and form more complete roots.